Raymond J. Chambers: Recognition

+Chambers work was described using accolades such as an “accounting pioneer," an “intellectual giant” and "a rigorous theorist and prolific author whose impact was felt around the world."
 Chambers’ received numerous accolades, three honorary doctorates, and induction into Ohio State University's U.S. Accounting Hall of Fame (now part of the American Accounting Association) in 1991.
 He was the first non-U.S. academic to be inducted.
 He was an inaugural inductee into the University of Melbourne Australian Accounting Hall of Fame in 2010.
 Other awards included: in 1958 being the first recipient of the ASA’s Citation for Meritorious Contribution to the Literature of Accounting, Accounting and Action, and in 1967 the AICPA’s Gold Medal for outstanding contribution to accounting literature, Accounting, Evaluation and Economic Behavior.
 In 1978 he was awarded the Order of Australia for services to commerce and education, particularly in accounting and business management.

 Personal life

 Chambers married Margaret Scott Brown.
 They had met whilst attending Christadelphian church gatherings.
 Later, Chambers became an occasional lay-preacher.
 Ray and Margaret lived together for 60 years, with three children, Margaret, Rosemary, Kevin and several grandchildren.